Lower Back Pain Treatment

 FREQUENTLY ASKED QUESTIONS ABOUT Lower back pain

-Your back pain is severe if:
+Your lower back pain in Dallas is severe if:

 - It has lasted longer than ten days.